 - Email/Text Gateway

-If extensive coverage is needed repeaters can be IP linked to provide wide area coverage on digital radio systems so whole cities can be covered and different sites across the country can be linked over the internet.
-A clear two-way radio path is not always possible between two-way radios due to certain circumstances.
-We can, however, offer a number of solutions to provide you with coverage enhancement for your two-way radio communications.
+- If extensive coverage is required, repeaters can be IP linked to provide wide area coverage on digital radio systems so whole cities can be covered or different sites across the country can be connected over the internet.